 Conclusions

 This scoping review found that data processing methods were seldom reported for outlier removal and interpolation, and that averaging reporting, though much higher, could further improve.
-The results reflect prevalent methods, and prevalence should not be conflated with “best.”
-Nevertheless, knowing the prevalent methods can allow others to test the influence data processing in this field by comparing relevant options.
+The results reflect prevalent methods.
+While prevalence should not be conflated with quality, knowing the prevalent methods can allow others to test the influence data processing in this field by comparing relevant options.
 Finally, we hope these results motivate others to improve their methodological documentation and, thus, reproducibility in this field.

 Funding